Sly777/ran/docs/Commands.md

 On these commands, RAN is using  [graphql-config](https://github.com/graphcool/graphql-config), [graphql-cli](https://github.com/graphcool/graphql-cli), [graphql-voyager](https://github.com/APIs-guru/graphql-voyager) and [grapql-cli-voyager](https://github.com/graphcool/graphql-cli-voyager).
 The important thing is that you need to update your [/.graphqlconfig](/.graphqlconfig) file with your real graphql url to work with them.
 For details info how to work with ```.graphgqlconfig``` file, please check [graphql-config](https://github.com/graphcool/graphql-config).

 ##### **Important Info**
 Don't save secure information in ```.graphqlconfig``` file.
 Use [Environment variables](/docs/Architecture/environment-variables.md) for that.
-On RAN boilerplate, We are using hard-coded example graphql url inside of that but It doesn't mean it's secure way.
+On RAN toolkit, We are using hard-coded example graphql url inside of that but It doesn't mean it's secure way.

 ### graphql:play
 _command:_ ```yarn run graphql:play``` (or ```npm run graphql:play```)